delia-li/portfolio/_projects/(1) Rate My Transit.md

 # Rate My Transit

-Welcome to Rate My Transit, a mobile app that provides real time updates on travel conditions from the local transit community.
-The goal of Rate My Transit is to help transit users share information with each other and to make public transit more accessible and enjoyable for all riders.
+Welcome to Rate My Transit, a mobile transit app designed to make your commute easier and more predictable.
+Rate My Transit gives users real-time updates on travel conditions from the local transit community.
+Unlike other transit apps, Rate My Transit prioritizes the user experience by avoiding ads and maintaining high accessibility standards.
+The vibrant community of transit users can share information over Rate My Transit to help other riders navigate travel conditions at stations and on transit vehicles.

 **Date**: January 1, 2024 → February 1, 2024